Constitution Hill shines in Newcastle win

 Stablemate and two-time Fighting Fifth winner Epatante (4-1) was 12 lengths back with Not So Sleepy (18-1) third.

-Jockey Nico de Boinville had the five-year-old Constitution Hill jumping smoothly and upped the pace to devastating effect between the between the third-last and second-last hurdles.
+Jockey Nico de Boinville had the five-year-old Constitution Hill jumping smoothly and upped the pace to devastating effect between the third-last and second-last hurdles.

 It was the winner's first appearance since a 22-length victory over stablemate Jonbon in the Supreme Novices' Hurdle at Cheltenham in March.